QUAREP-LiMi/SmartLPM/README.md

 | ...                           | ...               | ...       | ...|

 ## Installation
 At the moment this program is provided as python source code.
 For controlling the power meters from Thorlaabs it requires the TLPM64.dll driver wich is distributed with the [Optical Power Monitor software](https://www.thorlabs.de/newgrouppage9.cfm?objectgroup_id=4037).
+The driver has to be saved together with the python files.
+Copy all the source files together with the folders under the src folder.
+These folders contain auxiliary files needed by the application to run properly.

 ## Authors and acknowledgment
 The program was created by Nasser Darwish, imaging expert at the Imaging and Optics Facility, Institute of Science and Technology Austria.